 - What are your specific research interests (i.e., specific problems or general areas in which you hope to work)?
-If you have particular faculty in Educational, School, and Counseling Psychology (EDP) or Educational Policy Studies and Evaluation (EPE) with whom your interests align, please explain.
+If you have particular faculty in Educational, School, and Counseling Psychology (EDP) with whom your interests align, please explain.

 - Writing Sample(PhD applicants only).
 Submit a sample of your writing that demonstrates your ability to undertake doctoral study in quantitative and psychometric methods (e.g., a class assignment, a section of a Master’s thesis, or a sole-authored paper).
 If you want to submit a co-authored sample, please indicate the section(s) that you contributed.

 - GRE General Test.
 Test scores are required but the GRE general test but not for any GRE subject test.
 The GRE exam must have been taken within the last 5 years.

 For international students) TOEFL or IELTS scores: All non-native English speakers, with the exception of those who earned their undergraduate degree in its entirety at an English-speaking institution, must provide TOEFL or IELTS scores.

 In addition to performance in the above requirements, applicants will also be considered based on all other application materials, with a particular emphasis placed on prior research experience and interests.